jonnychipz/100DaysOfCloud/Journey/030/Readme.md

 <!-- This is a template you can use for quick progress days.
 It removes a lot of the steps we encourage you to share in the longer template 000-DAY-ARTICLE-LONG-TEMPLATE.MD-->

-# Jonnychipz 100DaysOfCloud Day[29/100]
+# Jonnychipz 100DaysOfCloud Day[30/100]

 ## Cloud Research

-Microsoft Ignite Cloud SKills Challenge - Data & AI Challenge.
+Microsoft Ignite Cloud Skills Challenge - Data & AI Challenge.

 Today I took the time to work through the Data & AI Challenge of MS Ignite CSC - A set of MS Learn modules that highlight the Microsoft Data servcies in Azure!